repobee/repobee/docs/configuration.rst

     students_file = STUDENTS_FILE_ABSOLUTE_PATH

-**To find out where to place the configuration file (and what to name it)**, run `gits_pet -h`.
+**To find out where to place the configuration file (and what to name it)**, run `repomate -h`.
 At the very top, there should be a line looking something like this:

 .. code-block:: bash

     [INFO] no config file found.
-Expected config file location: /home/USERNAME/.config/gits_pet/config.cnf
+Expected config file location: /home/USERNAME/.config/repomate/config.cnf

 The filepath at the end is where you should put your config file.